CEA-LIST/N2D2/docs/onnx_convert.rst

 Convert from PyTorch
 --------------------
 ONNX conversion is natively supported in PyTorch with the ``torch.onnx.export`` function.
-A example of pre-training PyTorch model conversion to ONNX is provided in ``tools/pytorch_to_onnx.py``:
+An example of a pre-trained PyTorch model conversion to ONNX is provided in ``tools/pytorch_to_onnx.py``:

 .. code-block:: python